- I will speak at Lindholmen Software development day October 26 about Blockchains for Collaborative Autonomous Vehicles

 Below are some ideas for thesis work.
 If you are interested in one of these or have some ideas of your own, don't hesitate to write me an email or drop by my office.
 You can also look at the list of completed theses where I have been supervisor or examiner.

 The virtual currency Bitcoin is having a disruptive effect on the financial sector.
 While initially considered as a curiosity, the technology behind bitcoin, so called blockchains now receive investments from companies like Goldman Sachs and IBM.
 The potential of blockchains go beyond that of currencies, allowing decentralised coordination and smart contracts, and IBM is advocating it as a basis for coordination in the Internet of Things.
-With the help of Turing-complete script languages such as being used by the Ethereum platform, the possibilities are endless.
 In this project the goal is to design, implement and evaluate a blockchain-based coordination mechanism for vehicular networks.
-The project involves both theoretical analysis and practial implementation.
-The scope is suitable for at least on 30hp project, possibly also a combination of two 16hp projects.
+More details will follow.

 Autonomous cars are already on the horizon.
 The next generation of self-driving cars will interact with other vehicles using wireless communication to coordinate their actions and and enable more efficient traffic solutions than human drivers can accomplish.
 However, distributed coordination is still an open problem, especially in situations where the local actions taken by vehicles propagate to other parts of the system causing congestion and unpredictable delays.